Doctor of Philosophy in Sociology (PhD)

 Students registered in a UBC degree program (or on an approved leave of absence from UBC) between 1 January and 31 December 2020 must complete their application by Tuesday, 15 September 2020 at 12:00 pm PDT.

 Complete application procedures are available on the CGS D program page.

 Affiliated Fellowships-Doctoral application: CGS D applicants applying through UBC do not need to submit a separate Affiliated Fellowships-Doctoral application.
-To be considered for criteria-based Affiliated Fellowships, students should submit the criteria-based affiliated fellowships to their graduate program.
+To be considered for criteria-based Affiliated Fellowships, students should submit the checklist of criteria-based affiliated fellowships to their graduate program.

 Graduate programs review and rank the applications they receive, and forward their top applicants to the Faculty of Graduate and Postdoctoral Studies using Workspace.
 Nominations must be submitted by graduate programs to the Faculty of Graduate and Postdoctoral Studies by 4:00pm on Friday, 9 October 2020 at 4:00 pm PDT.

 CGS doctoral scholarship applications are first reviewed and ranked by the applicant's UBC graduate program.
 The graduate program forwards a limited number of its top-ranked applicants to the Faculty of Graduate and Postdoctoral Studies, which oversees a university-wide adjudication.
 Adjudication committees composed of UBC faculty members review and rank nominated applications and select which applications will be forwarded to the national competition.
 UBC's nominees are forwarded to NSERC, SSHRC or CIHR, which oversees a nation-wide competition that selects which CGS doctoral scholarship applications will be funded.
 Results are announced in April each year.